FiresOfMordor/The-Fellowship-of-the-Code-2026/artifacts/artifact-5/artifact-5-integration-extension.md

 ## 5. Meaningful Extension

-The meaningful extension in this artifact is the Web Storage API, used through `localStorage`.
+The extension in this artifact is the Web Storage API, used through `localStorage`.

 The Web Storage API allows the browser to store small pieces of data locally.
 In this artifact, it stores the result of the Knowledge Challenge as a local knowledge state.
 This means that the result does not disappear immediately when the page is reloaded.